In this article, we will learn web application testing with test cases for testing a website.

 - Check if the instructions provided are perfect to satisfy its purpose.

-- Main menu should be provided on each page.
+- The main menu should be provided on each page.

 - It should be consistent enough.